AIGODLIKE/Bbrush/README.md

 ## Start

-1. Select the grid to enter sculpt mode
+1. Select a mesh object to enter sculpt mode

 2. Enter BBrush Sculpting mode（It can be automatically turned on with the sculpt mode in the preference settings）